 The Federal agency that runs the Medicare program.
 In addition, CMS works with the states to run the Medicaid program.
 CMS makes sure that beneficiaries in both programs are able to get access to high-quality health care.

-The percent of the Medicare-approved amount that you have to pay for a medical service.
-For example, if your coinsurance is 20 percent and Medicare approves a $100 doctor office visit, Medicare will pay $80 and you will pay $20.
+The percent that you have to pay for a prescription drug.
+For example, if your coinsurance is 10 percent and the cost of the drug is $10, you will pay $1.
 With some plans, you do not pay coinsurance until you have first paid a deductible.

 A set amount of money you must pay before you receive any coverage for medical services or prescription drugs.
 Generally, deductibles are annual and apply to Medicare Parts A, B and D. Deductibles may also apply to Medicare Supplement plans.